-I love to bake but I don’t like how I feel after I eat conventionally made cakes: fat, bloated, and fatigued.
+I love to bake.
+But, honestly, I don’t like how I feel after I eat conventionally made cakes: fat, bloated, and fatigued.

 That said, agave is something of a controversial ingredient.
-It’s a processed food but advertised as raw … Some of my foodie friends vociferously object to agave-sweetened dessert.
-But I find that it’s one of the only sweeteners I can bake with (along with canned pineapple and homemade applesauce) that doesn’t give me low blood sugar.
+Indeed, agave is a processed food but it’s advertised as raw … So, some of my foodie friends vociferously object to agave-sweetened desserts.
+That said, I find that agave is one of the only sweeteners I can bake with (along with canned pineapple, homemade applesauce, and whole dates) that doesn’t give me low blood sugar.

-When I bake with maple syrup, as some suggest, I get low blood sugar minutes after eating a slice of cake.
+Likewise, when I bake with maple syrup, as some suggest, I get low blood sugar twenty minutes after eating.

 This is an easy and delicious agave-sweetened cake to make.
-You will need a food processor with an S-shaped blade.
+You’ll need a food processor with an S-shaped blade.

 1 2/3 cup whole wheat flour